isc-projects/bind9/doc/arm/managed-keys.rst

 sign the zone are "stand-by" keys.

-Any validating resolver which is configured to use the active KSK as an RFC 5011-managed trust anchor will take note of the stand-by KSKs in the zone's DNSKEY RRset, and store them for future reference.
-The resolver will recheck the zone periodically, and after 30 days, if the new key is still there, then the key will be accepted by the resolver as a valid trust anchor for the zone.
+Any validating resolver which is configured to use the active KSK as an RFC 5011-managed trust anchor takes note of the stand-by KSKs in the zone's DNSKEY RRset, and stores them for future reference.
+The resolver rechecks the zone periodically; after 30 days, if the new key is still there, the key is accepted by the resolver as a valid trust anchor for the zone.
 Any time after this 30-day acceptance timer has completed, the active KSK can be revoked, and the zone can be "rolled over" to the newly accepted key.

 The easiest way to place a stand-by key in a zone is to use the "smart signing" features of ``dnssec-keygen`` and ``dnssec-signzone``.
-If a key with a publication date in the past, but an activation date which is unset or in the future, " ``dnssec-signzone -S``" will include the DNSKEY record in the zone, but will not sign with it:
+If a key exists with a publication date in the past, but an activation date which is unset or in the future, " ``dnssec-signzone -S``" includes the DNSKEY record in the zone but does not sign with it:

 ::

    $ dnssec-keygen -K keys -f KSK -P now -A now+2y example.net
    $ dnssec-signzone -S -K keys example.net

-To revoke a key, the new command ``dnssec-revoke`` has been added.
-This adds the REVOKED bit to the key flags and re-generates the ``K*.key`` and ``K*.private`` files.
+To revoke a key, the command ``dnssec-revoke`` has been added.
+This adds the REVOKED bit to the key flags and regenerates the ``K*.key`` and ``K*.private`` files.

 After revoking the active key, the zone must be signed with both the revoked KSK and the new active KSK.
-(Smart signing takes care of this automatically.)
+Smart signing takes care of this automatically.

-Once a key has been revoked and used to sign the DNSKEY RRset in which it appears, that key will never again be accepted as a valid trust anchor by the resolver.
-However, validation can proceed using the new active key (which had been accepted by the resolver when it was a stand-by key).
+Once a key has been revoked and used to sign the DNSKEY RRset in which it appears, that key is never again accepted as a valid trust anchor by the resolver.
+However, validation can proceed using the new active key, which was accepted by the resolver when it was a stand-by key.

 See :rfc:`5011` for more details on key rollover scenarios.

-When a key has been revoked, its key ID changes, increasing by 128, and wrapping around at 65535.
+When a key has been revoked, its key ID changes, increasing by 128 and wrapping around at 65535.
 So, for example, the key "``Kexample.com.+005+10000``" becomes "``Kexample.com.+005+10128``".

-If two keys have IDs exactly 128 apart, and one is revoked, then the two key IDs will collide, causing several problems.
-To prevent this, ``dnssec-keygen`` will not generate a new key if another key is present which may collide.
-This checking will only occur if the new keys are written to the same directory which holds all other keys in use for that zone.
+If two keys have IDs exactly 128 apart and one is revoked, the two key IDs will collide, causing several problems.
+To prevent this, ``dnssec-keygen`` does not generate a new key if another key is present which may collide.
+This checking only occurs if the new keys are written to the same directory which holds all other keys in use for that zone.